-Tight, itchy, dry skin is a common occurrence during the winter months, but now that summer is on the verge, why hasn’t your skin sprung back to a dewier, more moisturized state?
+Tight, itchy, dry skin is a common occurrence during the winter months, but now that spring is on the verge, why hasn’t your skin sprung back to a dewier, more moisturized state?
 (Oily-skinned friends, feel free to stop rolling your eyes now.)